srsudar/eg/eg/examples/date.md

-A very complete documentation with a lot of examples is avaible at http://www.gnu.org/software/coreutils/date or with the command `info coreutils 'date invocation'`
+A very complete documentation with a lot of examples is available at http://www.gnu.org/software/coreutils/date or with the command `info coreutils 'date invocation'`